Why 'Streaming' in Education is Vital

 He sees Stupid make a preparation, drink it and die.
 He doesn't have to make that preparation and die to prove the leaves are harmful.

-It is very important to keep intelligent children separated from stupid ones, for that 'flexibility' of reasoning.
+It is important to keep intelligent children separated from stupid ones, for that 'flexibility' of reasoning.

 The Why of Streaming

-In ancient days, educators, aware of the propensity of Stupid people to talk with authority and Intelligent people to 'hedge' until sure, keeping them apart was mandated.
+In ancient days, educators, aware of the propensity of Stupid people to talk with authority and capture those Intelligent people who would 'hedge' until sure, keeping them apart was mandated.

-Loaded with school work, exposed to all sorts of subjects, the protocol was to skip grades if possible so as to get that brilliant mind into a University and into production.
+Loaded with school work, exposed to many subjects, the protocol was to skip grades, if possible, to get that brilliant mind into a University.

 The Dunce child would be tomorrow's plumber, carpenter, typist, so whether they knew the Capitals of all countries in South America or the names of planets in the solar system didn't matter.